CBP CROSS Rulings: How to Search the Customs Database

 • The essential character analysis for composite or multi-function goods under GRI 3(b)

-With 42% of CBP penalties stemming from misclassification, using CROSS to build documented classification positions is not optional — it is a core component of the reasonable care standard.
+With 42% of CBP penalties stemming from misclassification, using CBP CROSS to build documented classification positions is not optional, it is a core component of the reasonable care standard.

-How Should You Search CROSS for Classification Precedent?
+How Do You Search CBP CROSS Rulings Effectively?

-Basic keyword searches in CROSS return noise.
+Basic keyword searches in CBP CROSS return noise.
 A systematic, attribute-based search strategy produces rulings you can actually cite.
+Here is the workflow we follow when building a classification position from CROSS.

 Step 1: Define Your Product's Classification-Relevant Attributes